bcgov/openshift-launchpad-deployment/README.md

 ## Inputs

 Imputs to this action are supplied via the `with` property in a consumers `action.yml` file.
 Some inputs are required regardless of the `MODE` supplied while other are required specifically for the client or server config templates.

+Please note that the port exposed by the consuming repo's `Dockerfile` must match the port supplied as the `SERVER_PORT` or `CLIENT_PORT` input, depending on the `MODE` used.

 Name        | Required | Description
 ------------|----------|---------------